 - Female forms shouldn’t be shown.
 Wear a loose blouse or vest that falls over your butt.

 As long as you wear long pants you’re good.
 You are allowed to wear short sleeves although only young Iranian men wear them.
 It’s also allowed to wear open shoes such as slippers and sandals.

-Does this strict dress code keep you from traveling to Iran?
+Does this strict policy about clothing in Iran and what to wear keep you from traveling to Iran?